WORDS BY STEPHEN YU

 Ask anyone who the king of custom sneaker design is and you’ll only hear one name mentioned – Dominic Ciambrone aka The Shoe Surgeon.
 The LA-based cobbler turned shoe creator is the man behind some of the world’s most sought after bespoke sneakers.
 Gold and diamond dipped Nike Lebron’s.
 Check.
 Glittery Fragment Designs x Air Jordan 1’s.
 Yup.
 Luxury Travis Scott spin-offs.
 Yes, that was him too.
 Whatever you can think of, the self-titled sneaker surgeon has made it.

-Our exclusive video series will give you a comprehensive introduction to five core techniques as taught by expert sneaker customizers from The Shoe Surgeon team.
-The first episode will center around the deconstruction of Nike’s iconic Air Force 1 silhouette, the exact shoe that kickstarted Dominic Ciambrone’s own personal journey from amateur shoe creator to the legend we now know as The Shoe Surgeon.
+Our exclusive video series will give you a comprehensive introduction to five core techniques as taught by expert sneaker customisers from The Shoe Surgeon team.
+The first episode will centre around the deconstruction of Nike’s iconic Air Force 1 silhouette, the exact shoe that kickstarted Dominic Ciambrone’s own personal journey from amateur shoe creator to the legend we now know as The Shoe Surgeon.

 “For me, customising shoes was a way of expression.
 I was shy and quiet and shoes were my voice that helped start a conversation...
 I use sneakers as my canvas… It's a 3D physical object that needs to be built just like architecture or a house.
 It started with reverse engineering.
 New and unique, one of a kind is what always sets me apart.
 I started customizing sneakers in high school as a way to differentiate myself and express my creativity.”